Skip to Content

 Important Dates:

-Required documents include application (attached below), transcripts from PA program and any other graduate-level programs (undergrad transcripts NOT required), documentation of NCCPA certification or eligibility, two letters of recommendation and a personal essay.
-Competitive applicants will be invited for interviews in early Spring 2024.
+Required documents include application, signed handbook acknowledgment (last page of handbook), transcripts from PA program and any other graduate-level programs (undergrad transcripts NOT required), documentation of NCCPA certification or eligibility, two letters of recommendation, and a personal essay.
+Competitive applicants will be invited for interviews in early Spring 2026.

 Return above documents via email to: